Duarte Province

 Duarte (/es/) is a northeastern province which comprises one of the 32 provinces of the Dominican Republic.
 It is divided into 7 municipalities and its capital city is San Francisco de Macorís.
 It is bordered by the provinces of María Trinidad Sánchez and Samaná to the east, Monte Plata and Sánchez Ramírez to the south, La Vega and Hermanas Mirabal to the west and Espaillat to the north.
-It is named after Juan Pablo Duarte, the founder of the Dominican Republic.
+It is named after Juan Pablo Duarte, the Father of the Nation of the Dominican Republic.

 It was created in 1896 as a district (an old country subdivision) with the name Distrito Pacificador but the Constitution of 1907 changed the category to province.
 In 1925 its name was changed to Duarte.

 Geography

 The province has a total area of 1,605.35 km^{2}.
 It has 3.3% of the area of the Dominican Republic and it is ranked as the 13th (out of 31 plus the National District) largest province.